rookie-engg/InstaCareer/README.md

 > devs be like:
 > ![This is fine](https://media.giphy.com/media/3o6Zt481isNVuQI1l6/giphy.gif)

-👷‍♂️👷‍♂️👷‍♂️ Currently building the next big thing nobody asked for.
 ⚙️ Expect bugs, chaos, and occasional breakthroughs.
 💡 Feature ideas come to us in dreams... and Stack Overflow comments.
 🧠 AI is helping.
 So if it breaks, blame the robots.